formal-foundry/agda-web-api/README.md

 4. Configuring the Application

 Now, it's time to configure the application.
-Edit the configuration file located in the repository.
+Edit the configuration file located in the repository (/data).
 We recommend leaving most configurations unchanged, except for the working directory path ("agdaExec").
 Follow these steps:

 5. Building the Project